Suggestions for alternative wedding readings, for your non-traditional wedding

 Being a friend means,

-One that’s humorous
+A wedding reading that’s humorous

 I wanna Be Yours – John Cooper Clarke